godotengine/godot-docs/learning/features/3d/environment_and_post_processing.rst

 Screen-Space Reflections (SSR)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While Godot supports three sources of reflection data (Sky, ReflectionProbe and GIProbe), it sometimes is needed to have even more accurate reflections.
-Scenarios where Screen Space Refletions mak the most sense is when objects are in contact (object over floor, over a table, floating on water, etc).
+While Godot supports three sources of reflection data (Sky, ReflectionProbe and GIProbe), they may not provide enough detail for all situations.
+Scenarios where Screen Space Refletions makw the most sense is when objects are in contact with each other (object over floor, over a table, floating on water, etc).

 .. image:: img/environment_ssr.png

-The other advantage to using it, even if slightly in a scene, is that it works in real-time (while the other types of reflections are pre-computed).
+The other advantage to using it (even if only enabled to a minimum), is that it works in real-time (while the other types of reflections are pre-computed).
 This is great to make characters, cars, etc. reflect when moving around.

 A few user-controlled parameters are available to better tweak the technique:

 - **Max Steps** determines the length of the reflection.
 The bigger this number, the more costly it is to compute.
 - **Fade In** allows adjusting the fade-in curve, which is useful to make the contact area softer.
-- **Fade Out** allows adjusting the fade-out curve, which is useful to make the place where no more steps exist disappear softly.
+- **Fade Out** allows adjusting the fade-out curve, so the step limit fades out softly.
 - **Depth Tolerance** can be used for scren-space-ray hit tolerance to gaps.
 The bigger the value, the more gaps will be ignored.
 - **Roughness** will apply a screen-space blur to approximate roughness in objects with this material characteristic.